20XX Review

 20XX

-By Kevin Mitchell Posted on July 13, 2018
+By Kevin Mitchell | Posted: July 13, 2018

-The roguelike genre has seen a resurgence the past few years thanks to the tireless effort from independent studios.
+The roguelike genre has seen a resurgence in the past few years thanks to tireless efforts from independent studios.
 Although Mega Man finally has a new entry in development (Mega Man 11), Batterystaple Games and Fire Hose Games have released 20XX across all major platforms, previously only available on PC.
 This online and local co-op roguelike title is a solid action platformer inspired by the Mega Man X series.
 With procedurally generated levels, each run will take you through unique stages, ensuring no attempt will ever feel the same.

-The coolest gameplay mechanic from the Mega Man series has always been augmenting the Blue Bomber’s Mega Buster with the powers of defeated robot masters or mavericks, such as a machine gun that can fire in the four cardinal directions, a mortar blast, and more.
-While this is still something the occurs in 20XX, there are multiple paths you can take to customize your playthrough and character.
+The coolest gameplay mechanic from the Mega Man series has always been augmenting the Blue Bomber's Mega Buster with the powers of defeated robot masters or mavericks, such as a machine gun that can fire in the four cardinal directions, a mortar blast, and more.
+While this still occurs in 20XX, there are multiple paths you can take to customize your playthrough and character.
 Upon defeating one of the bosses, you can choose your weapon, further letting you decide the fate of your character.
-Instead of filling one of your three additional active weapon slots, you may collect nuts to spend in shops or vending machines during your run or a random aug to improve your character.
+Instead of filling one of your three additional active weapon slots, you may collect nuts to spend in shops or vending machines during your run or receive a random aug to improve your character.

 Once you find your groove, which may happen after failing dozens of times, you'll discover that you can have what is tracked as a winning run in under 30 minutes.
 This is the crucial reason that 20XX contains multiple play modes and options available to all players.
 There are weekly and daily challenges that have you compete for high scores on online leaderboards.
 The easy mode may turn off achievements but can be used to raise your permanent upgrades before tackling either the standard or harder difficulty.
 There are plenty of options to customize your experience, such as turning the permanent upgrades off before starting a run.
 You can also play with a friend locally or online, which does make some elements much easier, such as boss battles, but will increase the chaotic nature of the side-scrolling platforming sections.